Skip to main content

 Elective Leadership Courses

 The format of these courses varies by the leadership topic.
-Students may repeat these courses as they serve in multiple roles, such as serving as a course TA or as a member of the Gems Camp Planning Committee.
+Students may repeat these courses as they serve in multiple roles, such as serving as a course TA or as a member of GLC committees.

 Back to Top